 Please bear with the Division of Facilities Management (DFM) while we help prevent the spread of COVID-19 and protect Delawareans everywhere.
 Until further notice, the Asbestos Licensing office will be available only by appointment on Tuesdays and Fridays from the hours of 9:00 AM thru 3:00 PM for licensing pickup.
 Postal services and email contacts will continue to be received without interruption.

 If a licensee’s training is going to expire, they may pursue and be awarded training in any Region III State, with Delaware acceptance thru reciprocity.
+As of August 1, 2020 Delaware Asbestos Office will now accept Virtual Training Teaching Method Certificates for annual recertification from our Region III States that have approved this method due to the emergency.
 At which point as no training is available within Region III, Delaware will, on a case by case basis, defer this requirement for Training and/or Licensure in writing.
 Those being granted this extension must carry a copy of the deferment letter and the expired training and badge in order to continue to work until such time as the Asbestos Licensing office indicates otherwise.

 Thank you for your understanding.
 Please feel free to monitor our website or call our office before traveling or undertaking any work.

 Asbestos is a hazardous air pollutant that is regulated by the state and federal governments.
 The State of Delaware regulates how persons work with asbestos and also regulates those who train persons to work with asbestos.
 Another important component of the asbestos program is managing asbestos activities in state facilities which includes all public schools.